Optimizing with Nuxt Image

 - Prioritize image loading with

-. - Resize your static images with
+preload. - Resize your static images with

-. - Resize your reactive images
+widthandheight. - Resize responsive images with

-.
+format.
 Dynamically convert your jpg to webp.

 Results